 Acorns are fruits of oaks and other members of the beech family (Fagaceae), of the genera Quercus, Cyclobalanopsis, Lithocarpus, and Notholithocarpus.
 These fruits contain a single seed, enclosed in a hard shell that is partly enclosed in a cup-shaped structure, called the cupule, which can be smooth, scaly, or hairy.

-Acorns of two European species, the common oak (Quercus robur) and the sessile oak (Q. petraea), are shown elsewhere on this website, see Plants: Plants in folklore and poetry.
+Acorns of two European species, the common oak (Quercus robur) and the sessile oak (Q. petraea), are shown on the page Plants: Plants in folklore and poetry.

-Previously, the American tanoak (Notholithocarpus densiflorus) was placed in the genus Lithocarpus, together with the Asian tropical stone oaks.
+Previously, this species was placed in the genus Lithocarpus, together with the Asian tropical stone oaks.
 However, recent genetic studies have shown that it is more closely related to oaks (Quercus), and its likeness to the Asian stone oaks is an example of convergent evolution.